ember-learn/ember-blog/source/2019-06-01-the-ember-times-issue-101.md

 ---

-[@chrisrng](https://github.com/chrisrng) asks Ember to focus on [higher visibility in the JavaScript community](https://www.linkedin.com/pulse/my-hopes-ember-2019-better-javascript-community-visibility-chris-ng/).
+[@chrisrng](https://github.com/chrisrng) asks Ember to focus on [increasing visibility in the JavaScript community](https://www.linkedin.com/pulse/my-hopes-ember-2019-better-javascript-community-visibility-chris-ng/).

-> I believe a lot of the work that we have done to make Ember Octane a reality would attract a wider rate of adoption for Ember. *If developers knew about it.*
+> As I pondered on what my hopes for Ember in 2019 would be, I realized that – for the most part – we are already working on them. [...]
+I believe a lot of the work that we have done to make Ember Octane a reality would attract a wider rate of adoption for Ember. *If developers knew about it.*

 ---

 [@snewcomer](https://github.com/snewcomer) encourages Ember to [continue with its iterative improvements](https://twitter.com/puekey/status/1135693033729454080):

 > With Octane coming out, I have recently upgraded an old app to 3.9 with no huge issues.
 That is so cool.
 So 💯 on continuous improvement to the framework and ecosystem. [...]
-Iterative ease on the learning curve, iterative ease integrating new features and iterative ease in helping you avoid pitfalls
+Iterative ease on the learning curve, iterative ease integrating new features and iterative ease in helping you avoid pitfalls.

 ---